Main Content

 Click open documentation icon to open the contextual help for a finding.

 Whenever you select a finding, the Result Details view updates to show information about the selected finding.
-To lock the view and keep it from updating when you browse through findings in the source code or the PROBLEMS panel, click the Unlocked icon icon in the upper right.
+To lock the view and keep it from updating when you browse through findings in the source code or the Problems view, click the Unlocked icon icon in the upper right.
 To unlock the view, click locked icon.

-View current filter setting (show new results only or show all results), any available local baseline, and the status of the download for the integration (Access) baseline download.
-If you have configured the baseline settings, you see information about the Polyspace Access server and the project you use as an integration baseline.
+View the current mode for the baseline (whether you are using the baseline or not) and, if you use the baseline, the status of the baseline download.
+If you have configured the baseline settings, you see information about the Polyspace Access server and the project you use as a baseline.
 See Set Baseline Polyspace as You Code Results in Visual Studio Code.

 In this view, you can:

-• Click Download baseline to download an integration baseline.
+• Click Download baseline to download a baseline.

 • Click settings icon to open the baseline settings.